 Taking out tree roots can be a big job, especially if it was a big tree.
 Its underground root system can spread 20 feet deep, sometimes even more in the right conditions.
 To remove tree roots that are left after taking down a tree, in most cases, you have three options:

-- Physically remove the roots yourself.
+- Physically remove the roots yourself

-- Treat the roots with chemicals.
+- Treat the roots with chemicals

-- Hire a professional tree stump killer.
+- Hire a professional to solve your underground tree root dilemma

 Physically Remove Tree Roots on Your Own